-This is certainly not a classpath issue, you would get a ClassNotFoundException otherwise, not a SQLException with the message "No suitable driver".
-You will get this exception when the driver isn't loaded at all, or the JDBC URL is plain wrong.
+Back to the actual problem: this is certainly not a classpath issue, you would get a ClassNotFoundException otherwise, not a SQLException with the message "No suitable driver".
+You will get this exception when the driver isn't loaded at all, or the JDBC URL is wrong.